Zhanar Sekerbayeva: Activism

 Sekerbayeva has said that the traditional Kazakhstani culture found in the steppes had been tolerant of people who were different, such as those who refused to marry or lived life as a different gender, citing the difficult life in the steppes helped people negotiate and find commonality among one another so that they could live and work together.
 She believes that this has been lost as more Kazakhstani people move to the cities.

 Early activism

 Sekerbayeva was first inspired to become an activist after joining a protest against the devaluation of the tenge outside of a bank in Almaty in February 2014.
 Footage of the protesters, including Sekerbayeva, both during the protest and the subsequent crackdown on protesters by the police, were widely published in the Kazakhstani press; Sekerbayeva was erroneously identified as the male leader of the protest in many of these reports.
-Photos of Sekerbayeva holding a sign with the slogan shal ket (English: "old man, out") received particular attention; Sekerbayeva has since said that the slogan referred specifically to then-president Nursultan Nazarbayev, but also more generally to the "typical patriarchal figure in Kazakhstan... an old man who can't do anything".
+Photos of Sekerbayeva holding a sign with the slogan shal, ket! (lit. 'old man, get out!') received particular attention; Sekerbayeva has since said that the slogan referred specifically to then-president Nursultan Nazarbayev, but also more generally to the "typical patriarchal figure in Kazakhstan... an old man who can't do anything".